 Instead of Santa, Befana is a friendly witch who brings toys and sweets to children on January 5th.

-Instead of decorating a conifer, Kiwis decorate a Pōhutukawa tree instead.
-It’s a member of the myrtle family which blooms festive red flowers.
+Instead of decorating a conifer, Kiwis decorate a Pōhutukawa tree, which blooms with bright red flowers in December.